Are Any Of These Penny Stocks On Your Watch List?

 Penny Stocks To Watch #2: Optec International (OPTI)

 Shares of Optec International (OPTI Stock Report) have been wildly active since hitting fresh 52-week lows in November.
 Those lows were some of the lowest prices we’ve written about for most penny stocks; $0.0011.
 Yes, those are two zeroes before that “1”.
+What’s more, is that OPTI is not one of the penny stocks you can buy on apps like Robinhood.
+However, some of the more mainstream brokers like TD and ETrade do have access to this stock.

 Before I even discuss anything about this company there is something very important to take note of.
 This company hasn’t filed any corporate disclosure statements in quite some time.
 It’s been so long, in fact, that OTC Markets Group has designated the company as “Dark or Defunct.”